Eschatologue/CM_wiki/docs/character-creation/option/invocations.md

 # Eldritch Invocations

+## 2024 Player's Handbook Invocations

-Below is the list of all Edlritch Invocations in 2024 Player's Handbook, some invocations were slightly modified to suit Crown & Misery campaign.
+Below is a comprehensive list of all Eldritch Invocations from the 2024 *Player's Handbook*.
+Several invocations have been slightly modified to align with the *Crown & Misery* campaign, as detailed below:

+***Spellcasting Modifier Adjustments.*** Certain Warlock invocations have been altered to use the player's spellcasting modifier instead of Charisma.

+***Prerequisite Changes.*** Some invocation prerequisites have been removed, allowing players with the Eldritch Initiate feat to select those invocations.

+Note that the specific invocations affected by these changes are not listed here.
+For full details, please refer to the 2024 Player's Handbook.

 ---